perses/perses/docs/dashboard.md

 ## Data model

+This part is describing the data model that represents a dashboard.
+It would help for user/developer that want to put in a place the dashboard as code

 Note: In this documentation, the examples will be in **json**, but you can translate it into **yaml**, it is the same syntax.
 A dashboard like others documents is composed by three different sections: